Skip to content

 2.2 JSON Format Logs

-Using the log from Section 2.1 as an example, the content in JSON format is as follows:
+Taking the log from section 2.1 as an example, the content in JSON format is as follows:

 Text Only